image

 Well I think there's 2 things.
 I would say that a lot of the work we've been doing in climate change has evolved out of the capabilities that we have in the work we normally do for clients.

-A lot of the work that we're doing, for example around the Coalition for Climate Resilient Investment, is not really revenue-generating work, but it is work that we think is an important contribution that we're uniquely positioned to provide to the market. .
+A lot of the work that we're doing, for example, around the Coalition for Climate Resilient Investment is not really revenue-generating work, but it is work that we think is an important contribution that we're uniquely positioned to provide to the market.
 In the long run, though, climate change is going to impact almost every part of our business.

 It's going to be impacting the severity of some of these long tail or extreme events that are occurring.
 And so we're going to have to be helping to model that.
-We're going to have -- helping to work with clients on risk mitigation.
+We're happy helping to work with clients on risk mitigation.
+We're going to have to be working with them to build in resilience.

-We're going to have to be working with them to building resilience.
-I mentioned about how we're working with some of the largest financial institutions in the world to evaluate their loan portfolio for its exposure to climate. .
+I mentioned about how we're working with some of the largest financial institution in the world to evaluate their loan portfolio for its exposure to climate.
+We're going to be working with -- in our investment consulting operations, understanding how pension plans and other investors want to take climate into account in their investments.

-And in our Talent and Rewards business, we're going to be working to help put this kind of metrics into executive compensation plans.
-So we see this as impacting the whole broad range of businesses we have. .
+And this is something that actually we've had about a 15-year track record, as I said, of having been working on that.
+And in our Talent and Rewards business, we're going to be working to help put these kind of metrics into executive compensation plans.
+So we see this as impacting the whole broad range of businesses we have..

 Operator

-And your final question comes from the line of Sean Reitenbach with KBW. .
+And your final question comes from the line of Sean Reitenbach with KBW..

 Sean Reitenbach

 This might be a little similar to past question.

-But thinking about HCB, and you mentioned clients having to rethink talent, rewards and such, is that project flow you're starting to see already?
-Or is that kind of projected demand that will really start to contribute to growth in 2021 as the economic environment stabilizes and such?.
+But thinking about HCB, and you mentioned clients having to rethink talent, rewards and such.

+Is that project flow you're starting to see already?
+Or is that kind of projected demand that we will really start to contribute to growth in 2021 as the economic environment stabilizes and such?.

 John Haley